atombreak/theneo-mcp/README.md

 Use theneo_publish_project with projectId "proj_123"
 ```

-### 5. `theneo_preview_link`
+### 6. `theneo_preview_link`

-Get the editor preview URL for a project.
+Get the editor preview URL for a project. **You can reference both project and workspace by name**.

 **Parameters:**
-- `projectId` (string, required): Project ID
+- `projectId` (string, optional): Project ID
+- `projectName` (string, optional): Project name (alternative to projectId)
+- `workspaceId` (string, optional): Workspace ID (helps when using projectName)
+- `workspaceKey` (string, optional): Workspace key/slug (helps when using projectName)
+- `workspaceName` (string, optional): Workspace name (helps when using projectName)

 **Natural Language Examples:**
 ```
-Get me the preview link for project proj_123
+Get me the preview link for "Payment API" in the "Engineering" workspace

-Show me where I can edit project proj_abc
+Show me where I can edit the "User Service" project in "Production"

-What's the URL to view project proj_xyz in the editor?
+What's the URL to view "My Company API" in the "Public APIs" workspace?
 ```

 **Explicit Tool Call (for testing/debugging):**